 1. Basis of preparation

-These interim accounts are for the three month period ended 31 March 2013.
-Comparative information has been provided for the unaudited three month period ended 31 March 2012 and, where applicable, the audited twelve month period from 1 January 2012 to 31 December 2012.
+These interim accounts are for the three and nine month periods ended 30 September 2012.
+Comparative information has been provided for the unaudited three and nine month periods ended 30 September 2011 and, where applicable, the audited twelve month period from 1 January 2011 to 31 December 2011.

-The accounts for the periods have been prepared in accordance with International Accounting Standard 34 "Interim Financial Reporting" and the accounting policies are consistent with those of the annual financial statements for the year ended 31 December 2012 and those envisaged for the financial statements for the year ending 31 December 2013.
+The interim accounts for the periods have been prepared in accordance with International Accounting Standard 34 "Interim Financial Reporting" and the accounting policies are consistent with those of the annual financial statements for the year ended 31 December 2011 and those envisaged for the financial statements for the year ending 31 December 2012.
 The Group has not adopted any standards or interpretation in advance of the required implementation dates.
 It is not anticipated that the adoption in the future of the new or revised standards or interpretations that have been issued by the International Accounting Standards Board will have a material impact on the Group's earnings or shareholders' funds.
 The Group comprises Serabi Gold plc and its wholly owned subsidiary entities.

 (i) Going concern and availability of project finance

-The Directors have undertaken a review of the carrying value of the mining and exploration assets of the Group and given particular consideration to the results of the PEA, the current operational status of Palito and the potential risks and implications of starting up a past producing gold mine.
-As part of this review they have assessed the value of the existing Palito Mine asset on the basis of the projected value in use involving a future recommencement of underground mining operations which is dependent on the ability of the Group to raise future finance and to operate the mine in line with the mine plan that forms the basis of the value in use calculation.
+The Directors have undertaken a review of the carrying value of the mining and exploration assets of the Group, and considered the implications of the operational difficulties experienced and the current operational status of Palito.
+Following this review they have assessed the value of the existing assets on the basis of value in use involving a future recommencement of underground mining operations which is dependent on the ability of the Group to raise future finance and to operate the mine in line with the mine plan that forms the basis of the value in use calculation.
 The carrying values of assets have not been adjusted to reflect a failure to raise sufficient funds, not achieving the projected levels of operation or that, if a sale transaction were undertaken, the proceeds may not realise the value as stated in the accounts.

 (iv) Property, plant and equipment

-Property, plant and equipment are depreciated over their estimated useful lives.
+Property, plant and equipment are depreciated over their useful lives.

-The condensed financial statements are presented in United States dollars (US$ or "$").
-Other currencies referred to in these condensed financial statements are GB pounds ("GB£"), Canadian dollars ("C$") and Brazilian Reais ("BrR$").
+The condensed financial statements are presented in United States dollars ("US$" or "$").
+Other currencies referred to in these condensed financial statements are UK pounds ("UK£"), Canadian dollars ("C$") and Brazilian Reais ("BrR$").